ch-1221-777/WaterQuality_EDA/README.md

 # WaterQuality_EDA
-My first EDA.
-Compares different ways of handling NaN values.
+Comparison in different ways of handling NaN values and includes correlation analysis.